mikepenz/AboutLibraries/README.md

 [![Join the chat at https://gitter.im/mikepenz/AboutLibraries](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/mikepenz/AboutLibraries?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 The **AboutLibraries** library allows you to easily create an **used open source libraries** fragment/activity within your app.
 As an extra feature you can also add an **about this app** section.
+All the library information is automatically collected from the POM information of the depencencies and included during compile time.
+No runtime overhead.
+Strong caching, so build times stay short.
+Due to usage of maven POM information practically any dependency is supported.

 Here's a quick overview of functions it include:
 - **used open source libraries**
 	- name, description, creator, license, version, ...
 - **about this app** section (optional)
-- autodetect libraries
+- autodetect libraries (via the gradle depencies)
 - many included library details
 - automatic created fragment/activity
-- feature rich builder to simply create and start the fragment / activity
+- feature rich builder to simply create and start the fragment / activities
+- large amount of configuration options
+  - usage standalone possible too
 - much much more... try the sample for a quick overview.

 # Motivation

 Most modern apps feature a "Used Library"-section, which requires information about those respective libs.
-As it gets annoying to always copy those strings to your app, I've developed this small helper library to provide the required information.
+As it gets annoying to always copy those strings to your app, **AboutLibraries** is there for the rescue.

 # Migration
 - [MIGRATION GUIDE](https://github.com/mikepenz/AboutLibraries/blob/develop/MIGRATION.md)